 I’ve tested it.
 The built-in screen recorders, popular third-party apps—they all give you the same result: a perfect recording of a black screen.
 This isn't a bug; it's a hard-coded feature of the app's DRM protection.
 You might capture the audio, but the video will be gone.

 You'll find people online suggesting risky maneuvers like jailbreaking your phone or installing unverified software.
-As of mid-2025, none of these so-called tricks work, and they open up your device to serious security risks.
+As of 2026, none of these so-called tricks work, and they open up your device to serious security risks.
 This isn’t a user error; it's a universal restriction on mobile.
 My advice is to not waste your time trying to find a way around it.

 Note: If you’re done fighting with screen recorders and want a faster alternative, you can also watch HBO Max offline using a dedicated downloader instead.